frankthvandeven/Templates-VenturaSQLStudio/README.md

 are automatically installed.

-But when you download and run the source code from the [VenturaSQL GitHub repository](https://github.com/frankthvandeven/VenturaSQL), the templates dropdown-list in "New Project" window will display a message, saying that templates are not available.
+But when you download and run the source code from the [VenturaSQL GitHub repository](https://github.com/frankthvandeven/VenturaSQL), the templates dropdown-list in "New Project" window in VenturaSQL Studio will display a message, saying that templates are not available.
 It also displays the name of the expected folder location:

 ![Image of New Project window](https://raw.githubusercontent.com/frankthvandeven/Templates-VenturaSQLStudio/master/README_IMG1.png)